MGYSGT Walter Holzworth,

 Master Gunnery Sgt.
 Walter Holzworth was one of the most experienced men on the U.S.S.
 Arizona.

 Mr. Holzwoth was born Oct.
-12, 1892 in New Jersey to German immigrants William Holzworth and Catherine Gimbel Holzworth.
+12, 1892 at Leonia, New Jersey to German immigrants William Holzworth and Catherine Gimbel Holzworth.
 The father was a laborer and the mother a homemaker.

-Walter, the youngest of their nine children, graduated from schools in Fort Lee and Leonia, New Jersey west of upper Manhattan across the Hudson River.
+Walter, the youngest of their nine children, graduated from schools in Fort Lee and Leonia.
 He was working as a plumber’s helper by the time of the 1910 Census.
+He also was a deck hand.

-Sources: The Record of Hackensack, New Jersey; the Jersey Journal of Jersey City; Marine muster rolls; Census; U.S. National Cemetery interment control form.
-The photo from the Marine Corps lists the wrong date for Mr. Holzworth’s enlistment.
-The date was for a re-enlistment.
+Sources: The Record of Hackensack, New Jersey; the Jersey Journal of Jersey City; Marine enlistment records and muster rolls; Census; U.S. National Cemetery interment control form.
+The photo from the Marine Corps was taken at one of his many re-enlistments.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.

 NOTE: If you are a family member related to this crew member of the U.S.S.
 Arizona, or have additional information, pictures or documents to share about his life or service to our county please contact us through our FAMILY MEMBER SUBMISSION FORM